-This article will answer the question of “Apostolic Succession,” what it is, who has claimed it for themselves, and who it rightfully belongs to.
+This article will answer the question of “Apostolic Succession,” what it is, who has claimed it for themselves, and to whom it rightfully belongs.

 Jesus warned to watch out for “false prophets/teachers who come to you as wolves in sheep’s clothing.”
 The Book of Revelation states that the “whole world” has been deceived by a certain religious entity who is the “Mother” of them all.
 Let’s take a closer look at this and see what it all means.

 Jesus and the Apostles warned often of “false prophets.”
 In the Book of Deuteronomy, Moses spoke of false prophets.
 Who were they talking about?
 Meanwhile, there are legitimate prophets like Moses, Jesus, Isaiah, Jeremiah, Elijah, the Apostles and many more.
 What is a prophet and how can you tell a false prophet apart from the one you should actually listen to?
 Let’s take a look.

 Worship of a Black Madonna, Mother-Goddess goes back to ancient times and has been fused into the majority of cultures globally.
 The origins of this are highly contested among scholars.
 This article will finally solve the Mystery of the Black Madonna: where and who it came from.
 But whether it’s white or black, it’s the same image.
 Syncretism is the practice of combining or fusing different forms of belief or worship into one, i.e. Greco-Roman.